Chinese owners give Nexen oil unit freedom to run operations

-CALGARY, Alberta, Feb 27 (Reuters) - Chinese oil company CNOOC Ltd, its takeover of Canada’s Nexen Inc now complete, is giving the leader of the Canadian unit freedom to get operations running smoothly after an exhaustive seven-month acquisition process, CNOOC’s CEO said on Wednesday.
+CALGARY, Alberta (Reuters) - Chinese oil company CNOOC Ltd (0883.HK), its takeover of Canada’s Nexen Inc NXY.TO now complete, is giving the leader of the Canadian unit freedom to get operations running smoothly after an exhaustive seven-month acquisition process, CNOOC’s CEO said on Wednesday.

 The deal, which boosts CNOOC’s global oil and gas production by 20 percent and reserves by 30 percent, closed on Monday after clearing the final hurdle, sign-off by U.S. regulators.